themejuice/tj/README.md

 tj help
 ```

-Or, check out [themejuice.it](http://themejuice.it) for a pretty website chock-full of documentation.
+Or, check out [themejuice.it](http://themejuice.it) for a pretty website chock-full of the same documentation provided by `tj help`.

 ## FAQ